-Continue to seek interested nonprofit housing sponsors/developers to make use of available financing techniques for affordable housing projects.
+Continue to seek interested nonprofit housing sponsors/developers to make use of available financing techniques for affordable housing projects for extremely low-, very low-,low-, and moderate-income households.
 The City will identify for-profit and nonprofit housing developers interested in developing affordable housing in Suisun City.